deralph/pi-neobot/server/README.md

 `Frontend` All frontend files are in the client folder.

-## local preview steps
+## local preview steps for frontend
 ### 1. Install dependencies:
-You will need a working NodeJS installation, and `yarn`. **The demo app frontend isn't meant to support npm**.
+You will need a working NodeJS installation, use
-In most cases, `yarn` will come along with your NodeJS installation.

 Install dependencies by running `yarn install`.